astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 An observer at rest with respect to a reference frame (call it A) measures the components of the four velocity of an object that is moving with respect to her.
-A second observer, B, moving with speed
+A second observer, A', moving with speed
 $\beta_R$ in the $+x$ direction with respect to the observer A, also measures the components of the 4-velocity for the object.
 How are the components of these two 4-vectors related?